ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/00-project_setup.md

 |JLDY037K |	MeCP2 |	25_weeks |	rep3 |
 |JLDY037L |	Input_mix | none  |	rep1 |

+#### ChIP Controls

+* IgG control (isotype-matched control immunoglobulin): IgG is added instead of MeCP2 antibody but at the same concentration, to give an indication of the assay background.
+* Input control: A saved 5-10% of cell lysate before addition of MeCP2 to normalize for variations in starting material between consecutive experiments.

 ### ATAC Seq Dataset

 Mouse samples, C57 Strain, 3 treatments and 2 replicates.